live-miner/live-miner/config/includes.binary/README.txt

 USB stick
 ~~~~~~~~~

-Write `binary.hybrid.iso` to your USB stick.
-On Linux, you can do something
+Write `binary.img` to your USB stick.
+On Linux, you can do something like this:
-like this:

 ----
-dd if=binary.hybrid.iso of=/dev/sdX
+dd if=binary.img of=/dev/sdX
 ----

 This will erase anything already on the device, so make sure you aren't
 accidentally overwriting your hard disk!
 On Windows you can use a program such
 as https://launchpad.net/win32-image-writer[Image Writer for Windows].

-Once the image is written, remove and re-insert the USB stick, which should now
+Once the image is written, remove and re-insert the USB stick.
+You should now
-contain the live-miner files.
-Once you edit `live/live-miner.conf`, you can
+be able to edit `live/live-miner.conf`.
+Once you have done so, boot from the
-boot from the USB stick and your computer should begin mining.
+USB stick and your computer should begin mining.

 CD/DVD
 ~~~~~~

-When you boot from the CD, you'll be presented with a menu.
-Press the Tab key and then append boot parameters to the line that appears.
-Press Enter to boot.
+While `binary.iso` can be written to a CD and booted without any further chances, you will have to do your configuration at the boot menu, which is not very convenient.
+To do so, press the Tab key, and then append boot parameters to the list that appears.
+Press Enter to actually boot.

-If you will be rebooting often, or have several computers to configure, you should remaster the CD with an edited `live/live-miner.conf` file to save yourself from having to type out the parameters manually; or you can boot from the network.
+If you will be rebooting often, or have several computers to configure, you can save time and effort by by remastering the CD with an edited `live/live-miner.conf`, or by booting with a different method.

 Network
 ~~~~~~~

 The netboot archive contains two directories: `debian-live`, the contents of
 which should be shared over NFS; and `tftpboot`, the contents of which should
 be available via TFTP.
-Setting this up required some co-ordination between your
+Setting this up requires some co-ordination between your
 DHCP, TFTP and NFS servers.
 I use the same machine running Debian for all
 three, on `10.0.0.1`.
 My setup is something like the following: